UPDATE: You can download the latest stable version of Mastodome with the following command:

 Given I also want to support other networks (eg. GNU Social & Twitter) towards the end of this year I think it makes sense to write my own client libraries for REST calls.
 Also I'm going to have to code a new front-end UI from scratch so I don't run into the same problems again.

-By the summer it should have enough core functionality for me to start "dogfooding" the app so I can catch annoying bugs and start introducing cool extra functionality (eg. grabbing content from RSS, plug-ins for other services like GNU Social & Twitter, cross-posting to blogs, creating your own on-screen panels, etc).
+Hopefully by the summer it should have enough core functionality for me to start "dogfooding" the app so I can catch annoying bugs and start introducing cool extra functionality (eg. grabbing content from RSS, plug-ins for other services like GNU Social & Twitter, cross-posting to blogs, creating your own on-screen panels, etc).

 You'll also notice on the milestones page that Mastodome will support users with more than one Mastodon account.
 0.2 will "remember" past logins, 0.3 will enable fast user-switching and 0.4 should provide a way of posting a toot to multiple accounts at the same time.
 That will hopefully be more user-friendly than pinning multiple tabs in your web browser and justify why you'd want to use a desktop client in the first place.